e-saboori/todo-list/README.md

 ## How to start the solution
 Open the project using Visual Studio that supports .Net5.
 Start the project - it might take sometime to get npm packages

-## Remarks
-Unfortunately, the test cases are missing for UI side